allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

     |> Task.andThen fetchName
 ```

 Neat.
 But wait.
 As we mentioned previously, Tasks are *descriptions* of side effects, not their actual execution.
-The `Task.attempt` function will help us doing that, provided we define a `Msg` that will be sent as a [Command]:
+The `Task.attempt` function will help us doing that, provided we define a `Msg` that will be responsible of dealing with the result received after we send the task [Command]:

 ```haskell
 type Msg
     = Name (Result String String)
 ```

-The `Result String String` reflects the result of the HTTP request and shares the same type definitions for both the error (a `String`) and the value (the user full name, a `String` too).
+`Result String String` reflects the result of the HTTP request and shares the same type definitions for both the error (a `String`) and the value (the user full name, a `String` too).
 Let's use this `Msg` with `Task.attempt`:

 ```haskell
 fetchEvents